- 1/4 pound ground beef

 - Meanwhile, in a small bowl, combine biscuit mix and cornmeal; cut in butter.
 Add enough water to form a soft dough.

 - Press onto the bottom and up the sides of greased miniature muffin cups.
-Place teaspoonfuls of beef mixture into each shell.
+Place a teaspoonful of the beef mixture into each shell.

 - In a small bowl, combine the egg, cream, onion, red pepper, salt and cayenne; pour over beef mixture.
 Sprinkle with cheese.

 - Bake at 375° for 20 minutes or until a knife inserted in the center comes out clean.
 Yield: 1-1/2 dozen.

 Reviews forGround Beef Snack Quiches